polkadot-js/extension/README.md

 ![transaction history page screenshot](docs/pjp/transactionHistory.PNG)

-Entering crypto address is error prone, hence use QR code to be scanned by camera is useful.
+Entering the crypto address is error prone, so it is useful to use the QR code for scanning by the camera.

 ![Address QR code page screenshot](docs/pjp/addressQrCode.PNG)